Oran tramway: Original network (1899-1951)

 Concessions for a tramway in Oran were first awarded in 1897, with the network being declared a public utility in June 1898.
-The first tram line entered service on the 3rd of February 1899.
-Operated by the Compagnie des tramways électriques d'Oran (TEO), the tram network reached a total length of around 50 kilometres at its peak in the 1900s.
+The first tram line entered service on February 3, 1899.
+Operated by the Compagnie des tramways électriques d'Oran (TEO), the tram network reached a total length of around 50 km at its peak in the 1900s.
 With a track gauge of 1055 mm, a total of nine city lines and one interurban line were built, all of which radiated from the Place d'Armes (now the Place 1er Novembre) in the city centre outwards.
 However, the trams would be short-lived, and by 1939 some of the city lines had already been replaced by trolleybuses.
-The interurban line, which ran for 16 kilometres from Oran to Aïn-el-Turk, was also replaced by buses by the time of the Second World War.
-The last tramway line closed on the 2nd of December 1951.
+The interurban line, which ran for 16 km from Oran to Aïn-el-Turk, was also replaced by buses by the time of the Second World War.
+The last tramway line closed on December 2, 1951.

 Modern network

 Feasibility studies for a new tramway in Oran were started in 2006, when the Entreprise Métro d'Alger (EMA) entrusted the studies to the French company Ingérop, with preliminary design studies later being carried out by the Ensistrans design office group.

-In November 2007, the EMA awarded the contract for construction of the tramway to the Tramnour consortium consisting of Alstom and Isolux Corsan.
-The tramway would be built as a turnkey project, with Alstom supplying the tram vehicles and the signalling and telecommunications equipment, as well as the depot equipment, and construction of the substations, while Isolux Corsan would carry out the civil engineering works, the laying of track, and construction of the overhead power supply.
+In November 2007, the EMA awarded the contract for construction of the tramway to the Tramnour consortium consisting of Alstom and Isolux Corsán.
+The tramway would be built as a turnkey project, with Alstom supplying the tram vehicles and the signalling and telecommunications equipment, as well as the depot equipment, and construction of the substations, while Isolux Corsán would carry out the civil engineering works, the laying of track, and construction of the overhead power supply.

-The first stone of the tram project was laid near the Sidi Maarouf depot by Algerian president Abdelaziz Bouteflika on the 16th of December 2008, marking the start of construction.
+The first stone of the tram project was laid near the Sidi Maarouf depot by Algerian president Abdelaziz Bouteflika on December 16, 2008, marking the start of construction.
 Commissioning of the tramway was originally meant to take place 26 months after construction began, however by early 2009 delays in construction were already being reported.
 Despite the delays encountered during construction, work on the line continued and in 2011, the first of the 30 Alstom Citadis 302 tram vehicles ordered was delivered.